 As you may already know Virtual server is creating a virtual server on an existing server.
-Basically, the server will share the current resources with the new virtual server so it’s important the main server has enough resources such as CPU, System memory, and storage.
+Basically, the server will share the current resources with the new virtual server, so the main server must have enough CPU, System memory, and storage resources.

 Creating virtual servers in Virtualmin is done from List Virtual servers > Add new virtual server.

-If the main server gets a limited bandwidth each month, then it’s important to limit and monitor the network usage on each virtual server.
-In case the virtual server reaches the limit, cPanel would send an alert notifying the server user regarding the incident.
+If the main server gets a limited bandwidth each month, it’s important to limit and monitor the network usage on each virtual server.
+If the virtual server reaches the limit, cPanel will send an alert notifying the server user regarding the incident.